Deputies: Youth Academy inmate attacked because he's gay

 Investigators said Devon Jackson, 18, of Orlando, and a 14-year-old, who was not identified, are charged in the attack.

-A book was being passed to another inmate Friday with notes about the 16-year-old victim being gay, according to the report.
+A book was being passed to another inmate Friday with notes about the 16-year-old boy being gay, according to the report.

 The victim told investigators that he was in the day room of the “B” pod when Jackson approached him from behind and attacked him.
 According to the report, Jackson told the victim he “didn’t want a fa***t in the pod.”